juanibe/parking-spot-booking/README.md

 ## Accessing API

-The Swagger Documentation and API endpoints can be accessed through the /api route.
+- The Swagger Documentation and API endpoints can be accessed through the /api route.
+- API requests can be made through the following link to [Postman](https://api.postman.com/collections/23196460-e431cacf-ed7f-4f85-ac26-248d8099c17e?access_key=PMAT-01HNJJ3FHFNSVC12TE5HQM7X5F) to test and visualize responses.

+## Environment file

+For optimal setup, ensure you have an environment file at the root level.

+1. Create an environment file named .env at the root of your project.
+2. Add any necessary environment variables in this file, such as API keys, database connection strings, etc.

+### Environment file example

+There is an _.env.example_ file that can be used as a reference

 ## Node Version